Causal reasoning,

 run the full validation suite against real DDR4 (currently sim-validated).

-ci_test_cond.v to condition on two binary variables
+ci_test_cond.v to two-variable conditioning, drop remaining FPsci_test_cond.v to condition on two binary variables

 Replay every silicon TB